-Performance conditions Performance condition Weighting Measures Objective Total Shareholder Return (TSR) 50% Total shareholder return over the period, relative to the ASX100 (Comparator Group).
-To create strong alignment between LTI outcomes and the experience of shareholders.
-Free Cash Flow (RC) (FCF) 25% FCF is calculated based on Underlying EBITDA (RC), normalised for market movements in AUD refining margins and adjusted for maintenance capital expenditure, unrealised FX and derivative movements, dividends received from associated entities, interest and taxes paid.
+Performance conditions The performance rights are subject to three performance conditions: Performance Condition Weighting Measure Objective Total Shareholder Return (TSR) 50% Total shareholder return over the period, relative to the ASX100 (Comparator Group) To create strong alignment between LTI outcomes and the experience of shareholders.
+Free Cash Flow (RC) (FCF) 25% FCF is calculated based on Underlying EBITDA (RC), normalised for market movements in AUD refining margins and adjusted for maintenance capital expenditure, unrealized FX and derivative movements, dividends received from associated entities, interest and taxes paid.
 This measure directly encourages strong cost and capital management with positive conversion of underlying earnings to cash flow to maximise cash that the Company has available to fund growth opportunities, pay dividends and repay debts.
 Return on Capital Employed (RC) (ROCE) 25% Underlying EBIT (RC) divided by average capital employed (total shareholder's equity plus net debt) for each year.
 This measure incentivises executives to undertake prudent management of capital to maintain positive returns on capital employed over the performance period.
 Replacement cost (RC) methodology is used in calculating both the FCF and ROCE outcomes, in order to provide a truer reflection of underlying performance.
 As explained in the Operating and financial review section of the Director's Report, this approach removes the impact of net inventory gain/(loss) caused by fluctuations in crude oil prices and foreign currency exchange rates.
 The Board believes that the use of RC methodology in setting FCF and ROCE targets within the LTI is appropriate, and provides a suitable balance with the relative TSR measure.
 There will be no re-testing of any of the performance conditions, and Performance Rights that do not vest will lapse (and expire).
-Performance period and exercise against the TSR co FCF component a omponent will and ROCE con 6-month period.
-For the Performance F be assessed from the date of Listing t apponent will be assessed based on pe erformance Rights will be automatically to 31 December 2020, while the rformance from 1 January 2018
+Performance period and exercise The LTI will be assessed over a 36-month period.
+For the Performance Rights granted in 2018, performance against the TSR Component will be assessed from the date of Listing to 31 December 2020, while the FCF component and ROCE component will be assessed based on performance from 1 January 2018 to 31 December 2020.
+Vested Performance Rights will be automatically exercised.